Petit Albert

-Petit Albert (English: Lesser Albert) is an 18th-century grimoire of natural and cabalistic magic.
-The Petit Albert is possibly inspired by the writings of Albertus Parvus Lucius (the Lesser Albert).
-Brought down to the smallest hamlets in the saddlebags of peddlers, it represents a phenomenal publishing success, despite its association with "devil worshipers"—or rather because of it.
+Petit Albert (English: Small Albert) is an 18th-century grimoire of natural and cabalistic magic.
+It may have been inspired by the writings of Albertus Parvus Lucius (the Lesser Albert).
+Brought down to the smallest hamlets in the saddlebags of peddlers, it represents publishing success, despite its association with "devil worshipers"—or rather because of it.
 It is associated with a second work, the Grand Albert.
-It is a composite, maybe heterogeneous work, collecting texts of unequal value written by (or attributed to) various authors; most of these authors are anonymous, but some are notable such as Cardano and Paracelsus.
-Due to its historical nature, Albertus Magnus's attribution to the text is considerably uncertain and since the text quotes from so many later sources, it is an ethnological document of the first order.
+It is a composite, heterogeneous work, collecting texts written by various authors; most of these authors are anonymous but some are notable such as Cardano and Paracelsus.
+Due to its historical nature, Albertus Magnus' attribution to the text is considerably uncertain and since the text quotes from many later sources, it is an ethnological document of the first order.

 Grand Albert and the Petit Albert

 Under the aegis of the Grand Albert

 The Little Albert is generally mentioned at the same time as the Grand Albert, another grimoire.
 The Little Albert, however, is neither a summary nor an abridged version of the Grand Albert; it is a separate text, as can be seen in a comparison of the two works by Claude Seignolle in a French work titled, Les Évangiles du Diable (in English: The Gospels of the Devil).